Cedric Sims, D.Eng.

 Sims holds bachelor’s degrees in journalism and computer science and a doctorate in engineering, all from Texas A&M University.

-Sims serves on the WashingtonExec National Security Council and the Homeland Security and Defense Business Council, and on the boards of FIRST Chesapeake and the American Heart Association–Greater Washington Region.
+In 2023, Sims began a three-year term on the Maryland Aviation Commission.
+Sims serves on the WashingtonExec National Security Council and the Homeland Security and Defense Business Council.
+He also sits on the boards of FIRST Chesapeake and the American Heart Association–Greater Washington Region.
 In 2021, he received an Outstanding Alumni Award from Texas A&M University’s College of Engineering.
 In 2019, Sims was named National Security/DHS Industry Executive of the Year and won the WashingtonExec Pinnacle Award.
 He was the Department of Computer Science and Engineering Distinguished Former Student at Texas A&M in 2019.